jimbaker/tagstr/docs/pep.rst

 - `args[0]` is still the string, this time with a trailing space
 - `args[1]` is an interpolation expression -- the ``{name}`` part
-- Tag strings represent this interpolation part as a *thunk* (detailed below)
+- Tag strings represent this interpolation part as a *thunk*
 - A thunk is a tuple whose first item is a lambda
 - Calling this lambda evaluates the expression using the usual lexical scoping

 The ``*args`` list is a sequence of "chunks" and "thunks".
 A chunk is just a string.
 But what is a "thunk"?
 It's a tuple representing how tag strings processed the interpolation into a form useful for your tag function.
-Thunks are fully described below in ``Specification``.
-TODO proper rst link
+Thunks are fully described below in `Specification`_.

 Here is a more generalized version using structural pattern matching and type hints: